bikeindex/bike_index/README.markdown

 Once the PR is ready for review, request review from the relevant person.

-If your pull request contains Ruby patches or features, you must include relevant rspec tests.
+If your pull request contains Ruby patches or features, you must include relevant Rspec tests.

 ... and go hard